 The child or young person’s Named Person will be available to provide information, support or advice, or can help them to access, or signpost them to appropriate services when needed.

-To read more about GIRFEC follow the link to the Scottish Government GIRFEC website
+To read more about GIRFEC follow this link to the Scottish Government GIRFEC website.

 In North Lanarkshire agencies have come together under GIRFEC and have agreed on a single pathway for planning and support.
 The pathway supports agencies to work together to assess, plan and assist children, young people and their families to develop their wellbeing.